Adam Hutchinson, current assistant athletics director at Kean University, has been named the new director of athletics at Earlham College.

 He also had the reins for two seasons at Case Western Reserve University in Cleveland (2001-2003) and at Stevens Institute of Technology (1999-2001).
 With the Spartans of Case Western, he recruited two multiple-time All-UAA selections and the school’s all-time leading scorer and rebounder.
 With the Ducks, the team saw improvements in wins and a third-place finish in the Skyline.

-A 1993 graduate of Amherst College, he played from 1989 to 1993 and earned a bachelor of arts degree in Black Studies.
+A 1993 graduate of Amherst College, he played basketball from 1989 to 1993 and earned a bachelor of arts degree in Black Studies.
 He earned his master of science in sports management from the University of Massachusetts at Amherst after receiving an NCAA Graduate Scholarship for Careers in Athletics (only eight awarded nationally each year based on distinction earned as an undergraduate).

 Hutchinson earned a graduate certificate in Diversity & Inclusion from Cornell University in February 2020 and has been a guest speaker at the NCAA Division III Institute for Administrative Advancement since 2019.